fenglui/painting-landscapes-with-the-body/outline/04-step2-photoshop.md

     6. Click to fill the white portion of your DeepLab image--watch where you click!
     7. Click to set the foreground color and type in the hex color `#5fdbff`
     8. Fill in the black portion of your DeepLab image with your new color--watch where you click!
-    9. Save the image file: File → Save As (save onto Desktop or new folder)
+    9. Save the image file: File → Save As (save into a new folder)
     10. Close the image file: File → Close
     11. Your Action should have these steps:
         * Set Foreground Color